Travel off the beaten path in New York State to Lewiston, the ultimate Niagara hidden gem.

 Colder months tend to be less harsh, and warmer months are less hot than elsewhere in the Buffalo Niagara metropolitan region.

-Perhaps plan your trip either in the spring, when nature begins to bloom; or in summer, with festivals in full swing.
+Plan your trip in the spring, when nature begins to bloom.
+Or in summer, when events and festivals in full swing.

-Consider a visit either in the fall, when the Niagara County Peach Festival heralds the seasons’ change; or in winter, when snow and ice deliver chilly delights.
+Make your journey in the autumn, when the Niagara County Peach Festival heralds the seasons’ change.
+Or in winter, when snow and ice deliver chilly delights.

-Here along the Lower Niagara River beats the strong and stalwart heart of Small Town America.
+Here beats the strong and stalwart heart of Small Town America along the Lower Niagara River.

-Here awaits not only history’s vast arc but also vibrant arts and culture, as well as a thriving community.
+Here awaits not only history’s vast arc but also vital arts, vibrant culture, and a lively, thriving community.

-Come explore, experience, and be inspired by New York off the beaten path.
+Come explore, experience, and be inspired by Lewiston, New York, the ultimate Niagara hidden gem.

 •••